harshyadavone/mern-blog/README.md

+Sure, here's a revised version of the README:

 # MERN Blog App

 Welcome to the MERN Blog App!
 This is a full-stack web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 The app allows users to create, read, update, and delete blog posts, along with several other features.